Share this...

 Closing thoughts for parents

-While Discord’s name can raise the eyebrow of even the most laid-back parent, safety on Discord, like all connected apps, mostly depends on how it’s used.
+Safety on Discord, like all social platforms, mostly depends on how it’s used.

 Smart practices—like treating others how you want to be treated, utilizing privacy settings in an age-appropriate way and maintaining a healthy balance of on- and offline activities—are especially protective and will help ensure a positive experience on Discord or just about any other app.
 You can learn more about Discord’s safety work at Discord.com/Safety.